tenzap/exif-thumbnail-adder/README.md

 - Any other tags (XMP for example) are kept

 ### Exiv2
-- on some Canon pictures some tags of [Canon] group might be stripped.
-See [Exiv2 bugreport](https://github.com/Exiv2/exiv2/issues/1589)
 - [XMP*] is kept
-- If Exiv2 detects some problems (errors) in your files, the file are skipped (reported error is displayed in the app).
+- If Exiv2 detects some problems (errors) in a file, it is skipped (reported error is displayed in the app).
 This setting can be changed in the app configuration.

 ### libexif
-- All [XMP*] metadata groups and tags get deleted.
+- **All [XMP\*] metadata groups and tags get deleted.**
-- Some or all tags of [Olympus] [Canon] group get deleted.
+- Some or all tags of [Olympus] [Canon] group might be deleted.
-- The tags supported by libexif and exif structure are rewritten.
+- The tags supported by libexif and exif structure are rewritten from what libexif could read.
 - It is almost like running "exif --create-exif --remove-thumbnail --insert-thumbnail tb.jpg" from the exif command line.
-- If libexif detects some problems (errors) in your files, the file are skipped (reported error is displayed in the app).
+- If libexif detects some problems (errors) in a file, it is skipped (reported error is displayed in the app).
 This setting can be changed in the app configuration.

 ### pixymeta-android
 - please note that at the time of writing this, pixymeta-android is licensed under EPL-1.0 which is not compatible with GPL.
 You may compile the app yourself to use pixymeta-android.
 See below for more info.
 - **usage is discouraged** until pixymeta bug is fixed
-- the existing EXIF tags are copied and things a rewritten from scratch.
+- the existing EXIF tags are read and metadata is rewritten from scratch using what was read
 - [XMP*] tags are kept
 - [InteropIFD] directory is not correctly rewritten leading to problems such as "Bad InteropIFD directory" or "IFD1 pointer references previous InteropIFD directory" or "GPS pointer references previous InteropIFD directory".
 See [pixymeta bug report](https://github.com/dragon66/pixymeta-android/issues/10).